ericwang094/python_notes/kafka_notes/confluent-kafka.md

   ...
 * producer ordering guarantee
 Apache Kafka preserves the order of messages within a partition.
-This means that if messages were sent from the producer in a spe‐ cific order, the broker will write them to a partition in that order and all consumers will read them in that order.
+This means that if messages were sent from the producer in a specific order, the broker will write them to a partition in that order and all consumers will read them in that order.
 For some use cases, order is very important.
 There is a big difference between deposit‐ ing $100 in an account and later withdrawing it,